orlagh-sweeney/breakfast-survey/README.md

 <image src="assets/readme-files/select-question-to-view.png" width="600px"></image>
 <image src="assets/readme-files/display-results.png" width="600px"></image>
 - This section prompts the user to select a question in order to see the results.
-- It displays the results in table format along with the question.
+- It displays the results in table format along with the relevant question.
+- The user can switch between questions by typing the question number to load a new table.
 - There is also the option to exit this section and return to the beginning of the program.

 ### Take Survey
 <image src="assets/readme-files/display-survey-questions.png" width="600px"></image>
-- This displays the survey questions and answer options to the user.
+- This section displays the survey questions and answer options to the user.
+- To submit an answer, the user must type the number assigned to the answer option.

 ### Review Answers: Submit or Retake
 <image src="assets/readme-files/display-users-answers.png" width="600px"></image>
-- This displays the answer that the user gave for each question.
+- This section displays the answer that the user gave for each question.
 - The user is asked to review and submit their answers.
 - The user also has the option to re-take the survey, in this case the survey reloads.

 ### Update Worksheet and End Program
 <image src="assets/readme-files/answers-submitted.png" width="600px"></image>
 - This section informs the user that their survey answers were successfully submitted.
+- In the background, the Google Sheets worksheet has been updated.
 - The user is then asked if they want to view the survey results or end the program.

 ### Goodbye